I’ve many a time asked myself the question: “What Makes a Great?” – its quite frankly a loaded question, even at first glance.

 Want a better issue tracking workflow and seamless project management with it?
 Watch the video

 Programmers are nifty.
-A truly seasoned developer will know that having the choice of performing manual tasks compared to writing a script that will automate them is where the gold lies.
+A truly seasoned fwill know that having the choice of performing manual tasks compared to writing a script that will automate them is where the gold lies.
 We see it every day, from version control, continuous deployment and unit testing.

 A greatknows what tasks take time, and find ways to optimize them.
 Most importantly the redundant ones like refreshing the browser after saving.
 This is especially important when it comes to Git and version control.
 I’ve seen build amazing scripts, frameworks and scaffolds that speed their projects along, whether its boilerplates, SASS variable guides or scripts that automatically fill in accessibility attributes.